dimdim1177/mlcomment/README.md

 - -o OPEN - open of multi-line comments, may be many variants space separated
 - -c CLOSE - close of multi-line comments, may be many variants space separated
 - -y JSONFILE - JSON-file with access to Yandex Cloud with fields: folder_id AND (oauth_token OR iam_token) (required for mode translate, ignored in other modes)
+- -d - don't attach sign ~ to translated comments (by default attach ~)
+- -i - patch inplace, overwrite result of patch to source file (by default write to stdout)

 Modes:
 - dox - Preprocessing comments for Doxygen